solo-io/gloo/docs/content/guides/gloo_federation/multicluster_rbac.md

 glooctl install federation --values values.yaml --license-key LICENSE_KEY
 ```

 On an existing installation, the `enableMultiClusterRbac` setting can be updated by running `helm upgrade` and overriding the value.
-Enabling the Multicluster RBAC feature creates an RBAC webhook and pod enforcing permissions on the Gloo Federation API groups.
+Enabling the Multicluster RBAC feature creates an RBAC webhook and pod enforcing permissions on the Gloo Edge Federation API groups.

-In the demonstration environment, we will upgrade the existing Gloo Federation installation by running the following:
+In the demonstration environment, we will upgrade the existing Gloo Edge Federation installation by running the following:

 ```bash
 # Add the gloo-fed helm repo